 Property taxes are calculated by applying municipal and school mill rates against the portioned assessment of your property.
 For calculating taxes, one mill represents $1.00 of taxes for every $1,000.00 of portioned assessment.

-Property tax statements are issued in June of each year in accordance with the latest property ownership information provided to the Municipality.
+Property tax statements are issued each year in accordance with the latest property ownership information provided to the Municipality.
 If an ownership change has occurred, please forward the property tax statement to the current owner or return it immediately to the Municipal Office.
 Failure to receive a bill does not excuse an owner from responsibility for payment of taxes or application of late penalties.